 - Support a team of translators

-- There’s no upper limit to the number of segments
+- No upper limit number of segments

 Slate™ Desktop reads and writes these standards-based localization file types: